The state of your bones in Queensland

 Where you live in Australia can have a significant influence on your Vitamin D status.
 The Ostelin D-Test shows that you live in Queensland, so here’s a snap shot of how your local environment may affect you.

-Women – Despite the abundance of sunshine, nearly one in three women (31%) in Queensland are Vitamin D deficient during winter and spring, and 10% of women in summer-autumn.
+Women – Despite the abundance of sunshine, nearly one in three women (31%) in Queensland are Vitamin D insufficient during winter and spring, and 10% of women in summer-autumn.

-Men – 15% of Queensland men are Vitamin D deficient in winter-spring and close to one in ten (8%) men during summer-autumn.
+Men – 15% of Queensland men are Vitamin D insufficient in winter-spring and close to one in ten (8%) men during summer-autumn.

 More about Queensland, Vitamin D and you